cdrani/me/content/posts/2019-03-05-npm-configurations.md

 Suppose we are a specific type of developer who specializes in creating specific types of projects using a specific framework which requires specific packages, being specifically lazy we don't want to start with the default json file generated for us, but we want to make it specifically unique to us with the ability still to adjust the defaults.
 How can we do that (and avoid using specific and all of its suffixes for the rest of this post)?
 By way of an **.npm-init.js** file in our root directory we can write up our entire **package.json** file manually and/or include some prompts with defaults values which we can overwrite if we so choose.

 This file might already be provided for us, but if not then we can create it in your root directory: `touch ~/.npm-init.js` and open it using your favorite text editor.
-As per per [npm](https://docs.npmjs.com/getting-started/using-a-package.json#customizing-the-init-process), you can customize your JS file using this approach:
+As per [npm](https://docs.npmjs.com/getting-started/using-a-package.json#customizing-the-init-process), you can customize your JS file using this approach:

 ```js
 module.exports = {